harjis/graph-cluster/README.md

 # Local setup

 ## Docker-compose
 There are different backends to choose from.
-Rename the docker-compose file that you want to use
+Symlink the docker-compose file that you want to use

-`cp docker-compose-elixir.yml docker-compose.yml`
+`ln -s docker-compose-elixir.yml docker-compose.yml`

 ## Kubernetes
 There are different backends to choose from.
-Copy the deployment file you want to use
+Symlink the deployment file you want to use

 `minikube addons enable ingress`

-`cp k8s-backends/backend-phoenix-deployment.yaml k8s/backend-deployment.yaml`
+`ln -s k8s-backends/backend-phoenix-deployment.yaml k8s-local/backend-deployment.yaml`

 ## Create a kubernetes secret for POSTGRES_PASSWORD